Afghan Paralympians arrive in Tokyo

-Tokyo Paralympics: Afghanistan's Paralympians arrive for Games
+Tokyo Paralympics: Afghanistan's Paralympians arrival sends out 'message of hope'

 Last updated on .From the section Disability Sport

-Afghanistan's Paralympic athletes have safely arrived in Tokyo, after being evacuated from the country.
+"There were lots of tears from everyone in the room.
+It really was a remarkable meeting."

-Zakia Khudadadi and Hossain Rasouli had been set to compete at the Tokyo Paralympics, which started on Wednesday.
+IPC Athletes' Council chairperson Chelsey Gotell and the Afghanistan team's chef de mission Arian Sadiqi were also part of the meeting.

-But the pair were among thousands of people unable to leave the country after the Taliban seized power.
+Khudadadi and Rasouli were among thousands of people unable to leave Afghanistan after the Taliban seized power before the pair were evacuated.

-"We never gave up hope," said International Paralympic Committee (IPC) president Andrew Parsons.
+"We never gave up hope," said Parsons.

 "We always knew there was a remote chance both athletes could participate at Tokyo 2020, which is why the Afghan flag was paraded at Tuesday's opening ceremony."